ponylang/pony-tutorial/docs/packages/package-system.md

 The Pony standard library is a collection of packages that can each be used as needed to provide a variety of functionality.
 For example the __files__ package provides file access and the __collections__ package provides generic lists, maps, sets and so on.

 There is also a special package in the standard library called __builtin__.
 This contains various types that the compiler has to treat specially and are so common that all Pony code needs to know about them.
-All Pony source files have an implicit `use builtin` command.
+All Pony source files have an implicit `use "builtin"` command.
 This means all the types defined in the package builtin are automatically available in the type namespace of all Pony source files.